-To make sure your youth don't spend the entire day waiting for the high ropes or playing basketball, make a game out of visiting partner spaces.
+To make sure your youth don't spend the entire day in one area, make a game out of visiting partner spaces.
 Use a passport system where they have to get signatures from a certain number of partners and write down a few facts about what they learned.
-Everyone who finishes gets a reward, which can be something like being the DJ in the car for 30 minutes.
+Everyone who finishes gets a reward, which can be something like being the DJ in the car for 30 minutes. prepared for lines and crowds.
+The most popular activities may have wait times over an hour.
+Come prepared with games to play while in line and use it as an opportunity to debrief the Gathering experience - "hallway conversations" can be some of the most impactful memories from the Gathering.

 Synod Day is the time when your group gets to experience a gathering within the Gathering.
 For many youth, this is the first time they become aware of the synodical expression of our church.
-Talk to your young people beforehand and explain what a synod is.
+Talk to your young people before hand and explain what a synod is.
 Who is your bishop?
 How does your congregation participate in synod ministries?
 What is the geographical area of your synod?

-Synod Day is also generally the most "low key" of the three program days - notice we didn't say low energy!
-You will gather in a hotel ballroom-type space for worship, Bible study and fellowship.
-Time will be spent listening to speakers, reflecting as small groups or individuals, meeting new people, etc.
+You will gather in a local congregation space for worship, Bible study and fellowship.
+Time will be spent listening to speakers, reflecting as small groups or individuals, meeting new people, etc. Don't expect as much "active" programming as say a game of ultimate frisbee in the Interactive Learning space or running a kids camp on a Service Learning experience.
 Be sure to encourage your young people to get to know new friends.
-There's a better chance they could continue these new relationships, since new friends from Synod Day are more likely to be from a nearby town rather than spread across the country.
+There's maybe a better chance they could continue these new relationships, since their new friend might be from a nearby town rather than across the country.
+New this cycle: lunch is provided as well!

-Each synod gets to design their own time together!
 There is a set curriculum, but synods have the flexibility to get creative.
 Get involved!
 Contact your Synod Day Director if you have suggestions or want to help in the planning process.
 Encourage your youth to get involved, too.
 Maybe it's the worship band or giving a short testimony.
 It's your day, so offer to help shape it!